szimijimmy/wmath/README.md

 **Area of a circle**
 _double circleArea(double radius)_
-Returns area of a circle (obviously) - pi times _squared_ , the pi number in the function equals 3.141592653589 (coz why not?).
+Returns area of a circle (obviously) - pi times _radius_ squared, the pi number in the function equals 3.141592653589 (coz why not?).

 **Power of a number**
 _double power(double base, double exponent)_